 Professor, UC San Diego Department of Economics

-Eli Berman hold a dual appointment with the School of Global Policy and Strategy and the UC San Diego Department of Economics.
+Eli Berman holds a dual appointment with the School of Global Policy and Strategy and the UC San Diego Department of Economics.
 He is a research associate at the National Bureau of Economic Research, a current research director for International Security Studies at the Institute for Global Conflict and Cooperation (IGCC), member of the Empirical Studies of Conflict (ESOC) project, president of the Economics of National Security Association (ENSA) and co-director for the Policy Design and Evaluation Lab (PDEL).

 In addition, Berman has looked closely at the relationships between religion and terrorism from an economic standpoint, in the publications "Religion, Terrorism, and Public Goods: Testing the Club Model" in the Journal of Public Economics, and "The Economics of Religion" in the New Palgrave Encyclopedia of Economics.
 He tweets at @clubmodel.

 For more information, please visit Eli Berman's personal site.

 Jan.
 25, 2016 | In a Q&A, the GPS professor outlines the extent to which ISIS is a legitimate threat, plus what inspired him to research terrorism to begin with